S-keptic/Shodh-ML/README.md

 Estimated Policy Value: (insert)

-**⚔️ Policy Comparison
+⚔️ Policy Comparison
-**

 The supervised model uses a threshold rule: approve if predicted default probability < threshold.

 The RL agent approves only when it expects positive reward.

-**Common disagreements:
+Common disagreements:

-**
-Classifier denies but RL approves → high interest outweighs risk
+Classifier denies but RL approves → expected profit outweighs risk

-Classifier approves but RL denies → expected loss is too high
+Classifier approves but RL denies → expected loss too high

-RL behaves more like a profit-maximizing decision system.
+RL acts more like a profit-maximizing decision system.

-**🛠️ Installation
-**
-Create environment:

-python -m venv venv

-Activate:

-venv\Scripts\activate      (Windows)
-source venv/bin/activate   (Linux/Mac)

-**Install dependencies:
-**
-pip install -r requirements.txt

-**▶️ Running the Project
-**
-Preprocessing:

-python src/preprocessing.py

-Train supervised model:

-python src/train_supervised.py

-Train RL agent:

-python src/train_rl.py

-Evaluation:

-python src/evaluate.py